pingcap/docs-cn/reference/tidb-binlog/tidb-binlog-local.md

 ### Deploy TiDB Binlog

-- It is recommended to deploy Pump using Ansible.
+- It is recommended to deploy Pump using TiDB Ansible.
 - Build a new TiDB cluster with a startup order of pd-server -> tikv-server -> pump -> tidb-server -> drainer.
     - Edit the `tidb-ansible inventory.ini` file: